Complaint & Report Outcomes

-Where a decision of the College's ICRC includes an oral caution, SCERP, undertaking, or referral, the College By-laws require that a notation and summary be posted on the Public Register.
+Where a decision of the College's ICRC includes an oral caution, SCERP, undertaking, or referral, the Health Professions Procedural Code, Schedule 2 to the Regulated Health Professions Act, 1991 requires that a notation and summary be posted on the Public Register.

 Letters of Counsel

-A Letter of Counsel is a communication of the ICRC’s expectations for corrective action on behalf of the member moving forward and may include best practice advice and/or recommendations to review particular standards, articles, College publications, etc. This outcome does not appear on the public register, however, it does form part of the member’s prior history with the College.
+A Letter of Counsel is a communication of the ICRC’s expectations for corrective action on behalf of the Member moving forward and may include best practice advice and/or recommendations to review particular standards, articles, College publications, etc. This outcome does not appear on the public register, however, it does form part of the Member’s history with the College.

-An "Oral Caution" is one of the dispositions that the ICRC may make in connection with a matter before it, and this disposition requires the member to appear before a panel of the Committee to be cautioned.
-The following individuals have an ICRC Outcome of Oral Caution currently in effect:
+An "Oral Caution" requires the Member to appear before a panel of the ICRC to be cautioned.
+The following individuals have received or are scheduled to receive an Oral Caution from the ICRC:

 Price, Robert Allan